Sebastien-Raguideau/Tuto_hpc/README.md

 # Using EI hpc system, a primer
 Documentation to get used to npb hpc system and submiting job with slurm/singularity/conda

 ## General infos

 EI hpc system is a cluster, each server is called a node.
-When connecting to the hpc, you will have access to a primary node, it can be different each time you connect.
-There is no way to connect to a specific one (to confirm).
+When connecting to the hpc, you will have access to a submission node, it can be different each time you connect.
+At the time of writing this, there is only 2 different submission nodes, v0548 and v0558.
+Once connected to a submission node, you can access the other one with ssh, for instance `ssh raguidea@v0548.`

-The system is though out as a place where you submit jobs/tasks.
-It is discouraged to use the primary node to do anything else but submitting a job to the cluster.
+The system is thought out as a place where you submit jobs/tasks.
+It is discouraged to use the submission node to do anything else but submitting a job to the cluster.
 For instance gzip will be terminated after 1 min and you'll receive a mail about starting an interactive session.
 Indeed for any day to day tasks, you can start an interactive session which will be a job submitted to the cluster.

 #### Interactive sessions
 They can be launched by just typing `interactive`
-You can use -h for all option, but mostly you can ask for cpu with `-c` and memory with `--mem` They are one-off, one you exit disconnect you can't rejoin **(to check with martin)**
+You can use -h for all option, but mostly you can ask for cpu with `-c` and memory with `--mem` They are one-off, one you exit disconnect you can't rejoin.

 #### Internet access
 Hpc is mostly isolated from internet.
 By default you can't download database/software or access the internet.
 As this is not a viable setup there is a node you can connect to do so.
 That is the software node.
 To access is just type `software`

 #### Database
-(check with martin)
+Some databases are stored in a common folder /ei/public/databases.
+Adding, updating these needs a ticket.

 #### Storage space
 - scratch/vs backed
 - project structuration
 - group project folder
 - check for available space

 #### Transfert files
 - (command line) aspera: https://ascptrans.cis.nbi.ac.uk
 - (browser/laptop) open on demand: https://ood.hpc.nbi.ac.uk/pun/sys/dashboard/
+- (cheating) use the Qib-vm mounted fs, whith access to all Projects.
+This can be accessed through ssh but using a vpn.
+Typical scp/rsync are able to work.

 ## Initial setup
 -  transfert your .bashrc to get you aliases/PS1 ....
 - nothing is installed, you have to do local install for everything you want to use outside of singularity, either build from source locally or only use singularity
+- List of things missing:
+	- git
+	- byobu (better than screen, or tmux)
+	- ....

 ## Singularity
 ### Principle
 - singularity generate containers: multi os/platform compatible immutable images